dkadrios/anvil-web/README.md

 ## ANVIL Web

-This is the updates page, shown at [https://zendrumstudio.com](https://zendrumstudio.com).
+This is the updates page, shown at <a href="https://zendrumstudio.com" target="_blank">https://zendrumstudio.com</a>.
 This has been split into a separate repo and app in order to modularize the main site.

 ## Details